A Guide to travelling around the Kimberley Australia

 - The next best thing to do in Eastern Kimberly is a road trip to Lake Argyle.

 It is a human-made lake created by damming the Ord River and is the largest lake in Northern Australia.
 One way to see Lake Argyle is by taking a flight over it.
-But a more engaging way is to explore Kimberley’s lake is by taking a boat cruise.
+But a more engaging way to explore Kimberley’s lake is by taking a boat cruise.
 The lake is also an Important Bird Area.

-Northern Highway.
-This town was established due to the gold rush that took place at Halls Creek many years ago.
+- Wyndham is the northernmost town of East Kimberley, which is located on the Great Northern Highway.
+This town was established due to the gold rush at Halls Creek many years ago.
 It has a port area and also a residential and shopping district.
 You can choose to stay at the many hotels or caravan parks present in Wyndham.

 2. West Kimberley

 - The Gibb River Road is a scenic dirt road stretching 650 km from Derby in the West to Kununurra in the East.
 It used to be a former cattle route between the towns and is one of the two major roads dissecting the Kimberley region.
 A Gibb River Road itinerary trip, both as self-drive or on tour, is only available during the dry season.
-In fact, it is wholly closed from November to March, which is when the rain sets in.
+It is wholly closed from November to March, which is when the rain sets in.

 3. Northern Kimberley

 - One such place is the impressive Horizontal Falls created by the massive tidal currents flowing between two narrow gorges.
 The falls are 220kms North West of Broome.
-When the tide turns during the day, the water also flows in the opposite direction making these horizontal falls reversible.
+When the tide turns during the day, the water flows in the opposite direction making these horizontal falls reversible.
 It is one of the greatest wonders that Kimberley has to offer.
 You can even cross it on a boat to see it up close.

 Best way to see the Kimberley and best time to visit it

-There are many Kimberley Outback Tours and Cruises to join, especially if you are travelling alone.
+There are many Kimberley Outback Tours and Cruises to join, especially if you travel alone.
 Furthermore, there are day tours where you will be taken to a specific regional area and even longer trips with a hearty camping dose.
 Cruising is also a popular way to discover more about the Kimberley Outback landscape.

 The weather in Kimberley, Australia, often makes it tough to visit.
-From November to April, this place gets many rainfall and cyclones are also familiar during its short wet season.
+From November to April, this place gets much rainfall and cyclones are also familiar during its short wet season.
 There are cool breezes during the May to October dry season, bright sunny days and cold nights.

 Kimberley Holidays: Self-drive vs guided tours